0xPIT/ESPGrind/README.md

 This is a touchscreen controller for an espresso mill that runs on some ESP32 with touchscreen.

 I made this because I got a very good espresso grinder with a broken controller super cheap.
-As always, the spare parts are unobtainuim or super expensive. (#rightToRepairNow)
+As always, the spare parts are unobtainuim or prohibitively expensive. [#rightToRepairNow](https://repair.eu/)

-Beware: This was developed on a car ride from Munich to Berlin, so it will be mostly buggy.
+**Beware:** This was developed on a car ride from Munich to Berlin, so it will be mostly buggy.
+I appreciate your kind fix or improvement as a PR.

-I had a ESP32-BOX at hand, so this is what is runs on.
-It should be mostly trivial to run on other ESP32 baords with a touchscreen that works with [LVGL](https://docs.lvgl.io/master/intro/introduction.html) I used and liked [Squareline Studio](https://squareline.io/) to create the UI quickly.
+As always, I had a [ESP32-BOX](https://github.com/espressif/esp-box) at hand, so this is what is runs on.
+It should be mostly trivial to run on other ESP32 boards with a touchscreen that works with [LVGL](https://docs.lvgl.io/master/intro/introduction.html).

+I used (and liked!)
+[Squareline Studio](https://squareline.io/) to create the UI (320x240).
+Most of the UI is flex layout, so it should be easy to adapt to other resolutions.

-I have another coffee grinder by a well-known Italian company called 🚀, and I enjoy their UI on my "👊o touch" mill daily, so I mostly ~~stole~~ borrowed it.
-I added nice arcs around the buttons that indicate the remaining time.
+My other coffee grinder by a well-known Italian company called "🚀".
+As I enjoy their UI on my "👊-o touch" mill daily, I ~~mostly stole it~~ was inspired by it.
+I added some nice arcs around the buttons that indicate the remaining time and simplified the settings screen.

 ### Features
 - 3 Programmable Timers (I, II, III)